morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/4-transactions-life-cycle.md

 1. Submit Transaction

-When users initial a transaction, it will be sent to the mempool and waiting for sequencers to process.
+Users-initiated transactions are first sent to the mempool, where they await selection and processing by a sequencer.

 2. Transaction Consensus

-Transactions need to go through consensus within the sequencer network, selected sequencer will propose the block which contains the transaction.
-Other Sequencer will check the validity of the block hence the the validity of the transaction.
+Within the sequencer network, transactions undergo a consensus process.
+A selected sequencer proposes a block containing the transaction.
+Other sequencers then validate this block, effectively verifying the transaction's legitimacy.

 3. Transaction Execution

-Selected sequencer will order the transactions it pulled from mempool, then executed them with the order, and update the local L2 state.
+The chosen sequencer orders transactions retrieved from the mempool, executes them sequentially, and updates the local L2 state accordingly.

 4. Transaction Batching

-Selected sequencer will put transactions into blocks, and blocks into batches by the rules
+The sequencer compiles transactions into blocks and subsequently groups these blocks into batches according to specific rules.

 5. Batch Sequencing

-Batch will eventually be submitted to Layer 1 contract for verfication and data availability.
+These batches are ultimately submitted to the Layer 1 (L1) contract for both verification and to ensure data availability.

 6. Batch Verification

-Once the batch pass through the challenge period or get proved by sequencers, the batch and the block/transaction within the batch will be marked with finalized and to be considered part of the L1/L2 state.
+After successfully facing a challenge period and once validated by sequencers, the batches, along with the transactions they contain, are marked as finalized, solidifying their status within the L1 and L2 state.

 ## Morphism Transaction Status

-### Processing
+### Processing​

-When a user submits a transaction to Sequencers, the transaction will go through the consensus process and be put into a block before they are executed.
+Once submitted, a transaction enters the consensus phase managed by sequencers and is placed into a block pre-execution.

-### Confirmed
+### Confirmed​

-This means the Sequencer has executed the transactions and updated the local L2 state.
-Now the transaction will be put into a batch and submitted to Layer 1 and wait for a challenge period before it can be finalized.
+Post-execution by the Sequencer, the transaction’s updated state is local to L2.
+It is then batched and sent to L1, where it must undergo a challenge period before finalization.

-### Finalized
+### Finalized​

-Transactions need to go through the challenge period or the corresponding block & batch is verified by a ZK-Proof to be finalized and be part of the finalized Layer 1 & Layer 2 state.
+A transaction is considered finalized after it survives the challenge period or is verified by a Zero-Knowledge Proof (ZK-Proof).
+Only then is it officially integrated into the final L1 and L2 state.